joshwoodland/boredcertified-supabase/README-supabase.md

 The script uses the service role key, which has full database access.
 In production:

-1. Consider enabling Row Level Security (RLS) in Supabase (commented policies are provided in the setup SQL)
+1. Row Level Security (RLS) is enabled by default for patients and notes tables
 2. Store sensitive credentials in a secure manner
 3. Implement proper user authentication for accessing data